In C language, the decimal numbers have two lengths,

-The last decimal bit might be a precise figure or a approximate figure but all other bits are exact, so the fixed point number has 31-32 precise bits.
+The last decimal bit might be a precise figure or an approximate figure, but all other bits are exact, so the fixed-point number has 31-32 precise bits.

-Using fixed point number can get more higher precision, but its value range is too small, cannot store a large number.
+Using a fixed-point number can get higher precision, but its value range is too small and cannot store a large number.

 If we want to store a large number

-1.2*10^30, using the fixed point number format will need dozens of bits, this will cost a large memory space.
+1.2*10^30, using the fixed point number format will need dozens of bits.
+The large number will cost a large memory space.
 Like the number above, I didn’t write it as

 scientific notation).
-This format is more shorter and clearer.
+This format is shorter and clearer.

 flt = (-1)sign × mantissa × baseexponent